hpe-storage/scod/docs/partners/cohesity/index.md

 ### Demo: Clone a Test/Development Environment by Restoring a Backup

 Review the Cohesity documentation for [Recover Kubernetes Cluster](https://docs.cohesity.com/7_0/Web/UserGuide/Content/Container/ContainerRecover.htm?tocpath=Kubernetes%7C_____5#RecoverKubernetesCluster).
-Cohesity notes, at time of writing, that granular-level recovery of namespaces is not supported.
+Cohesity notes, at time of writing, that granular-level recovery of `Namespace` resource types is not supported.
 Consider the following when defining a recovery operation:

-* Select a protection group or individual namespace.
-If a protection group is chosen, multiple namespaces could be affected on recovery.
+* Select a protection group or individual `Namespace`.
+If a protection group is chosen, multiple `Namespace` resources could be affected on recovery.
 * If any previously backed up objects exist in the destination, a restore operation <i>will not</i> overwrite them.
-* For applications deployed by Helm chart, recovery operations applied to new clusters or namespaces will not be managed with Helm.
+* For applications deployed by Helm chart, recovery operations applied to new clusters or `Namespaces` will not be managed with Helm.
 * If an alternate Kubernetes cluster is chosen (<b>New Location</b> in the UI), be sure that the cluster has access to the same Kubernetes `StorageClass` as the backup’s source cluster.

 !!! note
-    Protection groups and individual namespaces appear in the same list.
-Namespaces are denoted with the Kubernetes ship wheel icon.
+    Protection groups and individual `Namespace` resources appear in the same list.
+Available `Namespaces` are denoted with the Kubernetes ship wheel icon.

-For this example, a WordPress namespace backup will be restored to the source Kubernetes cluster but under a new namespace with a "debug-" prefix (see below).
+For this example, a WordPress `Namespace` backup will be restored to the source Kubernetes cluster but under a new `Namespace` with a `debug-` prefix (see below).
 This application can run alongside and separately from the parent application.

 ![](img/Cohesity-Recovery-Namespace-locationandrename.png)